 This supplement is for the semester.
 Students choosing a single room in the homestay for the Early Start Program will pay an additional housing supplement of $250 Spring 2023/$TBC Fall 2023 (on top of the Early Start Program fee).

-For an additional fee, you can also choose to live in an all-new student residence with Spanish and other international students, located a short walk from the AIFS office and Cursos Internacionales at the University of Salamanca.
+For an additional fee, you can choose to live in a student residence with Spanish and other international students, located a short walk from the AIFS office and the Cursos Internacionales university building.

 Internet access is included in all AIFS housing in Salamanca